Tap-It/Tap-It/README.md

 * Swift
 * MultipeerConnectivity
-* Binary Data Structure
 * UIKit

 ### Multipeer Connectivity

 The game was made to play offline, between nearby devices.
 The app choose the best connection option (WiFi or Bluetooth) and create a server for the others players.

+### UIKit

+As a final project of Lighthouse Labs, we decide to use the UIKit as a challenge and to show that is possible to make a fun game without libraries as GameKit and SpriteKit.

 ### Binary Data Structure

 We decide to use the binary data structure to minimize the data flow between the peers, avoiding lag during the game.

-### UIKit

-As a final project of Lighthouse Labs, we decide to use the UIKit as a challenge and to show that is possible to make a fun game without libraries as GameKit and SpriteKit.

 ## Future Directions

-Features we would like to include in future version:
+Features we would like to include in future versions:
-* Connectivity multi-plataform
+* Multi-plataform connectivity (Android)
 * History of plays and statistics (e.g. avg time to found, number of wins)